Blog

 10% Early Bird, Multi-class and Couples Discounts are available

-Early Bird discount for current and former students ends January 2.
+Early Bird discount for current and former students ends 12/18 at midnight

 N.B.
 All courses progress in a logical and consecutive sequence.
 Furthermore, students are frequently turned away once the maximum number of participants has been reached.
 For these reasons, students who begin the session agree to complete the entire session and are, therefore, financially responsible for that session.